Eden Hazard: 2009–2011: Early international career and first major tournaments

-2014 World Cup
+2014–2022: Belgium's Golden Generation and assuming the captaincy

-Hazard made nine appearances in the Red Devils successful 2014 World Cup qualification campaign, scoring twice.
-The first of these came on 22 March against the Republic of Macedonia at the Philip II Arena, converting a penalty to conclude a 2–0 win after being fouled by Aleksandar Lazevski.
+Hazard made nine appearances in Belgium's successful 2014 FIFA World Cup qualification campaign, scoring twice.
+The first of these came on 22 March against Macedonia at the Philip II Arena, converting a penalty to conclude a 2–0 win after being fouled by Aleksandar Lazevski.
 Three days later in the reverse fixture, he beat two defenders before scoring the only goal of the game.

-On 13 May 2014, Hazard was named in Belgium's squad for the 2014 FIFA World Cup.
+On 13 May 2014, Hazard was named in Belgium's squad for the 2014 World Cup.
 He assisted Dries Mertens' winning goal in the team's first game of the tournament, a 2–1 win against Algeria in Belo Horizonte.
-In Belgium's second match, he assisted Divock Origi's 88th-minute goal, giving the Red Devils a 1–0 win over Russia and qualifying them for the knockout stage, eventually reaching the quarter-finals, where they were eliminated by Argentina.
+In Belgium's second match, he assisted Divock Origi's 88th-minute goal, giving the team a 1–0 win over Russia and qualifying them for the knockout stage.
+Belgium reached the quarter-finals, where they were eliminated by Argentina.

-Euro 2016

 On 7 June 2015, due to the suspension of regular skipper Vincent Kompany, Hazard captained Belgium for the first time in a friendly against France at the Stade de France, scoring a penalty for Belgium's final goal in a 4–3 victory.
-He won another penalty in a UEFA Euro 2016 qualifying match on 3 September when fouled by Bosnia and Herzegovina's Ognjen Vranješ, and converted it past his Chelsea clubmate Asmir Begović to conclude Belgium's 3–1 comeback victory.
+He won another penalty in a Euro 2016 qualifying match on 3 September when fouled by Bosnia and Herzegovina's Ognjen Vranješ, and converted it past his Chelsea clubmate Asmir Begović to conclude Belgium's 3–1 comeback victory.
 Three days later, he finished Mertens' cross with four minutes remaining, for the only goal in an away win over Cyprus.
-On 10 October, Hazard scored a spot-kick again after Óscar Sonejee's handball, in a 4–1 win over Andorra which sealed Belgium's qualification to the continental championship for the first time since co-hosting UEFA Euro 2000.
+On 10 October, Hazard scored a spot-kick again after Óscar Sonejee's handball, in a 4–1 win over Andorra which sealed Belgium's qualification to the continental championship for the first time since co-hosting Euro 2000.

-Due to the absence of Kompany, Hazard was named captain of Belgium for the UEFA Euro 2016 finals.
-He scored a solo goal against Hungary in the last 16, before Belgium were eliminated by Wales in the quarter-finals.“Remarkable Wales shock Belgium”.
-UEFA.
-Retrieved 8 July 2018 Alongside Aaron Ramsey, he finished as the top assist provider of the tournament with four assists.
+Due to the absence of Kompany, Hazard was named captain of Belgium for Euro 2016.
+He scored a solo goal against Hungary in the last 16, before Belgium were eliminated by Wales in the quarter-finals.
+Alongside Aaron Ramsey, he finished as the top assist provider of the tournament with four assists.